W0-ow/cattos-rest-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.gatos-rest' is invalid and this project uses 'com.example.gatosrest' instead.
+* The original package name 'com.example.cattos-rest' is invalid and this project uses 'com.example.gatosrest' instead.

 # Getting Started